|

 accompaniment by Zornitsa (Boston-based Balkan men's vocal ensemble)

 directed by the Taniana Sarbinska.
 "Tatiana Sarbinska is a truly unique artist.
 She is a professional singer and educator of international acclaim.
-She is one of the world's leading experts of the performance of Eastern European and in particular, of folk art traditions of Eastern European music."- Bruce Rossley
+She is one of the world's leading experts of the performance of Eastern European and in particular, of folk art traditions of Eastern European music."- Bruce Rossley Commissioner of Cultural Affairs

 Boston City Hal